AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 AEM as a Cloud Service uses hundreds of cloud-native monitors to continually report the state of each environment (24/7) for 365 days a year.
 The monitor definitions are not static, they are continuously reviewed to improve the early detection capability.
 Additionally, Adobe has on-call procedures set up to respond to alerts.

-If you require information about other types of monitoring like logging or monitoring through Cloud Manager please see the [Additional Resources](#resources) section.
+If you require information about other types of monitoring like logging or monitoring through Cloud Manager, please see the [Additional Resources](#resources) section.

 ## External Availability {#external-availability}